kmadey16/Fraud-Detection/README.md

 In the current dataset, system in place has a fraud loss of just over $12 billion.
 In our business scenario, we work for a payment processing company which has identified a major flaw in its technology.
 Too many of their customers are losing money to fraudulent transactions.
 Specifically, the system is not catching fraud transactions and thinks a lot of them are legitimate.

-The goal is to create a more robust and intelligent classifier to be able to catch these transactions and reduce the fraud loss by $3 billion.
+The goal is to create a more robust and intelligent classifier to be able to catch these transactions and reduce the fraud loss rate to within market levels.
+Currently, the system in place is broken so the fraud loss rate per $100 is absurdly high at $1.37, where [companies in the market range from $0.06 to $0.28](https://www.altexsoft.com/blog/credit-card-fraud-detection/).
 This is approached through identifying what features correlate to existing fraud transactions and creating new features from those to help identify new ones.

 ## 3. Data Cleaning